sybock/KR-Preprocess/README.md

 python3 main.py -i /data/dataset.txt -o /data_cleaned/dataset.txt -m 10 --news True -dt True
 ```

-- You can add your custom regex functions to main.py to customize code for certain types of text data that require extra cleaning.
+You can also add your custom regex functions to main.py to customize code for certain types of text data that require extra cleaning.

 Example (in main.py):
 ```python